CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

      ![](images/CAF-lab2-18.png)

 1. Switch back to your browser and select Refresh.
-You should see the same information page.
+You should see the same information pages.

      ![](images/a67.png)

       >**Note: There may be a delay while the web app stops.
 If you get an error page in your browser, refresh the page**.

 1. Switch back to the Azure Portal, locate the other web app, and stop it.